 There was so much going on in the resort.
 From tennis courts, to world class spa facilities, we hardly wanted to leave!
-There was a gym too that I would love to say I spent lots of time in but that would be a lie!
+There was a gym too that I would love to say I spent lots of time!
+However that would be a lie!
 Damn it, I always have such good intentions when I find a hotel gym.

-We spent the majority of our time hanging out by the main pool just footsteps away from the beach.
-We visited during half term, so there were quite a few other families, our kids loved playing with all the other children.
+Most of our time was spent hanging out by the main pool just footsteps away from the beach.
+We visited during half term!
+There were quite a few other families, our kids loved playing with all the other children.

-We lazed on the double day beds which were so ideal for our toddler to nap whilst his big sister was living it up with her friends!
+It was lush lazing on the double day beds which were so ideal for our toddler to nap.
+All whilst his big sister was living it up with her friends!
 The beach was perfect for long walks, especially when the tide was out.

-Zanzibar is an incredibly tidal island, which comes with beautiful coral reef, but also the chance to have a unique walk on the beach, discovering rock pools, finding beautiful shells and so much more.
+Zanzibar is an incredibly tidal island, which comes with beautiful coral reef.
+This creates the chance to have a unique walk on the beach.
+We discovered rock pools, finding beautiful shells and so much more.